You may also be interested in these posts from Twelve Ordinary Men by John MacArthur:

 When Jesus first met Peter, he seemed to fit James' description in James 1:8 of a double-minded man perfectly.
 James says, a double-minded man is unstable in all his ways, and that was Peter.
 He was unstable and unpredictable.
 He made big promises that he couldn't follow through with.
 He jumped wholeheartedly into things, only to bail before finishing.
 He would of been the first to sign up for a marathon, only to run to the 20-mile marker and quit.
 All too often he was the first in and unfortunately, the first out as well.

 Leaders are born with certain gifts.
 When properly shaped, they become great leaders.
 Peter had the God-given threads of leadership woven into his DNA from the beginning.
 God designed him that way knowing what his life's work would be.
-He was designed for a purpose.
-There were certain critical leadership features found in Peter.
-Three of these features are inquisitiveness, initiative and involvement.
+He was designed for a unique purpose.
+There were certain critical leadership traits found in Peter.

 Curiosity is a feature leaders need, and Peter's inquisitiveness was insatiable.

 "People who are content with what they don't know, happy to remain ignorant about what they don't understand, complacent about what they haven't analyzed, and comfortable living with problems they haven't solved—such people cannot lead." —John MacArthur, Twelve Ordinary Men